When a Canadian designed rocket almost caused nuclear war

-The Cold War was theoretically over, but tensions were never far from the surface between East and West especially the U.S, and Russia which was still dealing with the after effects of the breakup of the Soviet Union,
+The Cold War was theoretically over, but tensions were never far from the surface between East and West especially between the U.S, and Russia which at the time was still dealing with the after-effects, uncertainties, and confusion of the breakup of the Soviet Union,

-Norway planned to launch a Black Brant atmospheric rocket, although a somewhat bigger version of the Black Brant, and had dutifully notified about 30 countries to expect a missile heading off over northern Europe.
+Norway planned to launch a Black Brant atmospheric rocket, although this one would be a somewhat bigger version of the Black Brant.
+Norway had dutifully notified about 30 countries to expect a missile heading off over northern Europe.
 This included the Russian military.
 However the Russian military had failed to notify its nuclear forces.

-Suddenly the always alert, but not avised, Russian Missile Attack Warning System, noticed a signal that matched that of a submarine launched Trident missile over the northern coast of Norway.
+Suddenly the always alert Russian Missile Attack Warning System, which had not been advised of the Norway launch, noticed a signal that matched that of a submarine launched Trident missile over the northern coast of Norway.
 It appeared on a trajectory seemingly on a course for Moscow.
 Was this a pre-emptive strike to create an electro-magnetic pulse in the high atmosphere to knock our their radar prior to a full on attack?
-It would take only ten minutes from launch to reach Russia’s mainland and that was the time Russia had practiced to reach a decision to launch a counter strike.
+It would take only ten minutes from launch to be over Russia’s mainland and that was the time Russia had practiced to reach a decision to launch a counter strike.